 - Submit your report to Petfinder and other similar sites.

 Ways to prevent losing an animal companion:

-- Write your name and phone number directly on the animal's collar with a permanent marker.
-(Tags often fall off!)
+- Write your name and phone number directly on the animal's collar with a permanent marker, as tags often fall off!

 - Keep your pet properly restrained.